ellereeeee/blog-posts/2018-07-22 Behavior Delegation.md

 To accomplish this with a typical class design pattern, you would break up the base functionality in a class called `Controller` and then derive two child classes, `LoginController` and `AuthController`.
 Those two classes inherit from `Controller` and specialize some of those base behaviors.

-When coding the child classes, we migh need to use some _composition_ in addition to inheritance.
-Composition is when a class contains an instance of another class to attain a desire functionality.
+When coding the child classes, we might need to use some _composition_ in addition to inheritance.
+Composition is when a class contains an instance of another class to attain a desired functionality.
 In our example it would look like:

 ```javascript
 function AuthController(login) {